 ~*~Quietly does it

-Quietly does it, thought Buffy as she crept towards Giles' archives, you don't want Giles to find out you're stealing from him in order impress your vampire boyfriend.
+.
+Buffy crept quietly towards Giles' archives, not wanting him to find out that she was planning to steal from him in order impress her vampire boyfriend.

 So focused was Buffy on not making any sound that she nearly jumped out of her skin when Giles suddenly called out "Buffy!" from right beside her.